 That first winter, I had at least three squirrels living in new cabin: A black one and two greys.

-I repaired the damaged sparrow row house the following spring, in this way:
+I repaired the damaged sparrow row-house the following spring, like this:

 That they moved in should be of no surprise to anyone.
 I had an earlier play-by-play of two squirrels raucously playing right there: